smiauek/flashcards-server/README.md

 Requests to open endpoints do not require authorization token, however requests only from allowed origins will be accepted.

 - `POST /users/new`
-This endpint consumes JSON body with use details, creates new user and saves it to database.
+This endpoint consumes JSON body with use details, creates new user and saves it to database.
 - `POST /user/login`
-This endpint consumes JSON body with user credentials, upon succesful credential verification returns authorization token.
+This endpoint consumes JSON body with user credentials, upon succesful credential verification returns authorization token.
 - `GET /decks/`
 This endpoint returns list of all existing decks.
 - `GET /decks/:deckId`